nriddiford/cv/README.md

 **Riddiford, N**; Maharana, SK; Schlosser, G (2017) Elucidating gene regulatory networks for cranial placode development up- and downstream of Six1 and Eya1.
 Gordon Research Conference Neural Crest & Cranial Placodes 5.-10.2.2017: Abstract

 #### 2015
-Dissecting the preplacodal transcriptome - Insights into the Six1 and Eya1 centered gene regulatory network. .
+Dissecting the preplacodal transcriptome - Insights into the Six1 and Eya1 centered gene regulatory network.
-**Riddiford, N**; Maharana, SK; Schlosser, G (2015) Dissecting the preplacodal transcriptome - Insights into the Six1 and Eya1 centered gene regulatory network. .
+**Riddiford, N**; Maharana, SK; Schlosser, G (2015) Dissecting the preplacodal transcriptome - Insights into the Six1 and Eya1 centered gene regulatory network.
 Gordon Research Conference “Neural crest and cranial placodes”, Waltham (USA), 19.-24.7.2015: Abstract

+#### 2012
+Evolutionary innovation by rewiring of gene networks - origin of sense organs in the vertebrate ‘New Head’.
+**Riddiford, N**; Schlosser, G (2013) Evolutionary innovation by rewiring of gene networks - origin of sense organs in the vertebrate ‘New Head’.
+European Society for Evolutionary Developmental Biology (EED), Lisbon, 2012: Abstract

 ## Presentations